Karasuk culture: Genetics

-Keyser et al. (2009) published a genetic study of ancient Siberian cultures, the Andronovo culture, the Karasuk culture, the Tagar culture and the Tashtyk culture.
+Keyser et al. (2009) published a genetic study of ancient Siberian cultures, the Andronovo, Karasuk, Tagar, and Tashtyk cultures.
 They surveyed four individuals of the Karasuk culture of four different sites from 1400 BC to 800 BC.
 Two of these possessed the Western Eurasian mtDNA U5a1 and U4 lineages.
-Two other ones exhibited the Y-chromosome haplogroup R1a1, which is thought to mark the eastward migration of the early Indo-Europeans.
-The individuals surveyed were all determined to be Europoid and light-eyed.
-In a study by Allentoft et al. (2015) three of four male Karasuk samples were found to have the Y-chromosome haplogroup R1a1 whilst one had Q1a2a.
+The two males belonged to Y-chromosome haplogroup R1a1, considered indicative of the eastward migration of the early Indo-Europeans.
+The individuals surveyed were all determined to be light-eyed.
+A study by Allentoft et al. (2015) found that three of the four male samples from the Karasuk culture belonged to Y-chromosome haplogroup R1a1, while one belonged to Q1a2a.

+A subsequent genetic study from 2020 modeled individuals from the Karasuk culture as deriving approximately 65% of their ancestry from the Sintashta culture and 35% from Ancient Northeast Asian (ANA) hunter-gatherers from the Lake Baikal region.
+The authors of the study found that the Karasuk culture lacked the ancestral component associated with the Bactria–Margiana Archaeological Complex (ca. 7%–28%) observed in Iron Age groups in Central Asia.

 Sites

 Sites are not numerous, and are mainly found southwest of the Minusinsk basin.
 They consist in semi-subterranean houses and larger winter houses about 100-200 m2 in area, with domed or pitched roofs covered with earth to protect against the cold.